 An indoor air purifier is a must-have if you are looking to remove those micro-organisms from your air.
 The inbuilt air filter of an HVAC is only good for larger particles.
 A heavy-duty HEPA filter is good to trap particles of 0.3 microns and above.
 Meanwhile, electrostatic fields are used to capture microscopic particles like viruses.

-Moreover, activated charcoal filters can also be used to capture large amounts of micron-sized particles and keep the indoor environment clean.
-A pound of activated charcoal can have a surface area of 100 acres, thus having an area large enough to effectively filter through the air.
+Moreover, activated charcoal filters can also be used to capture large amounts of micron-sized particles.
+They can keep the indoor environment clean.
+A pound of activated charcoal can have a surface area of 100 acres.
+Thus having an area large enough to filter through the air effectively.

 Ultraviolet air purifiers are becoming a popular choice now within the industry.
-As the name suggests, UV air filters kill bacteria and viruses by blasting them with rays of ultraviolet light that kills them as they pass through it.
+As the name suggests, UV air filters kill bacteria and viruses by blasting them with ultraviolet light rays.
+It kills them as bacteria passes through it.

 HVAC Maintenance is the Key for Good Air Quality

 Maintenance is the most cost-effective solution to maintain a healthy indoor living environment.
 Always keep in mind the signs of your air conditioner needing a tune-up.
 If your HVAC system is not in proper condition, air quality will most definitely be compromised.
-Routine maintenance procedures include cleaning and replacement of air filters, and the evaporator coils is extremely important.
-If you have a smoker in the house, air filters can become clogged up with smoke particulate pretty quickly, and leave a characteristic smell that can sometimes overwhelm the occupants.
+Routine maintenance procedures, including cleaning and replacing air filters, and evaporator coils, are extremely important.
+If you have a smoker in the house, air filters can become clogged up with smoke particulate pretty quickly.
+It will leave a characteristic smell that can sometimes overwhelm the occupants.
 There are more drawbacks to your indoor air quality brought about by smoking indoors, such as absorption in residual room dust, cross ventilation across the home, and seepage into walls and ceilings.
 Care should be taken to ensure that the drainage pipes are also clean and no mildew or mold is growing in there.

-We can now appreciate the importance of good indoor air quality for a healthy living.
-Not only does it keep your household safe, but as a workplace owner, it saves you on additional medical and insurance costs as well, resulting in greater employee productivity.
-Implementing all the above-mentioned measures will improve the indoor air quality of your space, and lead to a happier living!
+We can now appreciate the importance of good indoor air quality for healthy living.
+Not only does it keep your household safe, but as a workplace owner, it saves you on additional medical.
+Moreover, also covers insurance costs as well, resulting in greater employee productivity.
+Implementing all the measures mentioned above will improve the indoor air quality of your space, and lead to a happier living!

-For a smart home experience, explore Cielo’s smart products now!
+For a smart home experience, explore Cielo’s smart AC controllers now!